Examinations for Principal Auctioneer, Apprentice Auctioneer, Livestock Auctioneer and Auction House Operator

 The link to the applications for the apprentice, principal and auction house operator examination and the study guide are available on this page .
 A study guide is included to assist the applicant with their study and preparations for examination by providing basic information and areas for study.
 The final responsibility for the complete study and proper preparation for the examination rests with the applicant and may require other sources.

 Effective July 1, 2015, an applicant for an apprentice auctioneer license or an auction house operator's license shall have successfully completed at least twelve (12) hours of approved classroom instruction, consisting of the core course and six (6) additional hours as prescribed by the board, from a board-approved auction education provider.(KRS 330.060 1 d).
 The auction courses required are 1.
 Kentucky Core Course (6 hours) and 2.
 Kentucky Auction Basics Course (6 hours).

-Effective June 24, 2015, an apprentice auctioneer applying for an auctioneer license shall serve a one (1) year apprenticeship, submit a statement signed by the principal auctioneer verifying active and material participation in at lease ten (10) auctions prior to application and successfully complete at least eighty (80) hours of approved classroom instruction from a board-approved auction education provider.
+Effective June 24, 2015, an apprentice auctioneer applying for an auctioneer license shall serve a minimum of one (1) year apprenticeship, submit a statement signed by the principal auctioneer verifying active and material participation in at lease ten (10) auctions prior to application and successfully complete at least eighty (80) hours of approved classroom instruction from a board-approved auction education provider.
 If licensed before June 30, 2010 or after July 1, 2015, shall be required to successfully complete the auctioneer examination.(KRS 330.070 1, 2)

 The Kentucky Board of Auctioneers has approved the eighty (80) hour auction education curriculum from the following schools

 - Kentucky Auction Academy - Bowling Green, KY 270-780-9513 Kentucky Auction Academy

 - World Wide College of Auctioneering - Mason City, IA 800-423-5242 World Wide College of Auctioneering